-Genital automatisms in complex partial seizures.
+Genital automatisms in complex partial seizures

 To determine which brain region is responsible for the generation of sexual automatisms.

 Ninety consecutive patients with medically refractory focal epilepsy (74 with temporal lobe and 16 with frontal lobe epilepsy) referred to an epilepsy monitoring unit were studied.
 The occurrence of the following sexual automatisms was assessed during prolonged video-EEG monitoring: 1) repeatedly grabbing or fondling the genitals and 2) pelvic or truncal thrusting or similar movements.